xenserver/status-report/README-pytest.md

-# The Xen-Bugtool Test Environment
+# The pytest-based Xen-Bugtool Test Environment

+See [doc/testing.md](doc/testing.md) for general introduction to testing `xenserver-status-report`.

-The test environment contains two classes of test frameworks
+The test environment contains two classes of test frameworks:

 - [tests/unit](tests/unit): Classic unit test framework using pytest fixtures.
-  - It provides a number of pytest fixtures for testing functions including the the `main()` function of Xen-Bugtool, which allows to run any kind of test.
+  - It provides a number of pytest fixtures for testing functions including the `main()` function of Xen-Bugtool, which allows to run any kind of test.

-- [tests/integration](tests/integration) runs `xen-bugtool` in a container with simulated `root` capabilities, allowing any regular user to test xen-bugtool without patching it and without requiring special system configuration.
+- [tests/integration](tests/integration) runs `xen-bugtool` in a container with simulated `root` capabilities, allowing any regular user to test `xen-bugtool` without patching it and without requiring special system configuration.

   In this framework, two kinds of tests exist: